 For morning carpool drop off and afternoon pick up, all lower school carpool drivers must enter either entrance (kindergarten or south parking lot/Willett Hall) coming south on Trinity Blvd.
 Lower School drivers will follow the carpool line that proceeds alongside the playground and back up to the front of lower school.
 All students should be unbuckled and ready to exit the car when they reach the designated carpool drop off.
-K3 -third-grade students will be dropped off in the front of the school in the main carpool line.
-4th/5th grades will be dropped off at the New Gym parking lot and will enter through the fifth-grade entrance doors.
+K3 -fifth-grade students will be dropped off in the front of the school in the main carpool line.
 The "slide entrance" located between Lower School and Middle/Upper School on East Trinity Boulevard is not an authorized LS entrance for carpool.